loorisr/Signal-Server/README.md

 Developped to be used with [this API](https://github.com/loorisr/splat-API)

+It is optimized for speed for area calculations.

 Improvements:
 - speed: **6 times faster** than the original code (1.15s vs 6.98s for a 100 km radius area calculation).
 - use the total number of cores of a computer.
 Can be overrided by `-number_threads X`